PyMan142/Python-Task-Raffle-Chat-Bot/README.md

 # Python-Task-Raffle-Twitch-Bot
-This is a bot for chat members to create tasks.
+This is a bot for chat users to create tasks.
 Every completed task enters the user into a raffle.
 You can run the !pickwinner command to pick a winner from the list of users that have completed a task.

 # Setup
 pip install -U twitchio